Priest–penitent privilege in England from the Reformation to the nineteenth century: Garnet's case

 The second case is one which occurred after the Reformation.
-It is the trial of the Jesuit, Fr.
-Henry Garnet, on the charge of conspiracy in the Gunpowder Plot.
+It is the trial of the Jesuit, Henry Garnet, on the charge of conspiracy in the Gunpowder Plot.
 It is reported in the records of the state trials.
 There is not only no mention of any decision by the court that the privilege of confession did not extend to the concealment of high treason, but there is not even the faintest indication of any opinion to that effect by any member of the court.
 There was no question of the giving of evidence by a witness before a court of justice of matter revealed to him in confession.
-The issue being whether Fr.
-Garnet was a party to the conspiracy, the question of his cognizance and, if cognizant, of his non-disclosure of it was essential.
+The issue being whether Garnet was a party to the conspiracy, the question of his cognizance and, if cognizant, of his non-disclosure of it was essential.
 It was not disputed that he had heard the particulars of the plot from Greenwell, one of the conspirators, but the defence was that he had heard them only in confession, though he had previously received a general indication of the plot from another of the conspirators, Catesby.
 Not only was the defence not rejected at once by the court as being had in law, but, to infer from the arguments put to the prisoner upon it by certain members of the court, it was treated with a seriousness which seems surprising in a post-Reformation period, and, especially, at a moment of such strong anti-Catholic feeling.